JohnERalston/tagged-template-comp-framework-exp/readme.md

 - Would such a concept (manual framework.redraw()) allow more freedom?
 - e.g. would it be possible to know what had been 'get' knowing parent,propertyName, old value.
 Then on redraw() compare old values with new to invoke the reactive container functions

+## Version 6

+Dispenses with the notion of global state, allows components to have an API.
+BRings much logic down into the components.
+Not ideal.

+## Version 7

+My preferred approach.
+Dispenses with the notion of global state.
+The thinking here is that global state is duplicated in the DOM anyway.
+We will almost never generate global state from existing global state.
+We will almost always derive it from API data.
+So why keep UI data in a store and update the store just to update the DOM.
+Why not just update the DOM directly and cut out the middle man (store).
+By aligning functions that return HTML with HTML elements we can replace those HTMl elements with the new data/component.
+It also allows elements to be promoted to allow vanilla JS to invoke components below them (the mothership paradigm).
+While not complete (including the need for a mutation observer garbage collector like earlier versions) it does have real potential.
+It lends itself to a clear path to server rendering with the client seamlessly taking over.